“These are the times that try men’s souls.” -Thomas Paine

 3. It causes growth within you

 Another by-product of growing is success.
 Because of adding faith to relationships it adds more success for you.
-This will be evident as you will see and feel the reward of the work.
+This will be clear as you will see and feel the reward of the work.

-5 ways to build faith/trust into your relationships:
+Five ways to build faith/trust in your relationships:

 1. Get fully invested.

-How committed are you to building relationships?
-Are you laying it all on the line without holding anything back?
+How committed are you in building relationships?
+Are you laying it all on the line holding nothing back?
 If you are, you’re ready to build.
-If you hold back, it will be noticed.
+If you hold back, someone will notice it.
 Nothing builds trust like a total commitment.

 2. Act in harmony with your words.

-Make sure that your actions support your words without any need for excuses.
+Make sure that your actions support your words with no need for excuses.
 Most communication is nonverbal.
 So if your mouth says “trust me” but your actions say “Don’t trust me” then you will have trust issues.
-An example of this is rolling your eyes at what people say or you have the look on your face that’s says I would rather not talk to you.
+An example of this is rolling your eyes at what people say or you have the look on your face that says I would rather not talk to you.

 3. Be tactfully honest.

 When you’re honest with your relationships, it shows that you respect that person and being tactful shows that you care.
 But when you’re not tactful with your words, it lacks consideration for the other person’s feelings and can be downright cruel for others.
 Sure, honestly give someone feedback if they ask but they shouldn’t feel horrible that they asked you for it.
 Say it tactfully.